Monadical-SAS/redux-time/README.md

 window.store.dispatch({type: 'ANIMATE', animations: move_ball})
 ```

-**You're done!** The proper intermediate state is calculated from the animation and rendered on every tick, and the ball moves on the screen!
+**You're done!** The proper intermediate state is computed from the animation and rendered on every tick, and the ball moves on the screen!

 See the demo of this code in action here: [ball.html](https://monadical-sas.github.io/redux-time/examples/ball.html), and the full code for the example in [`examples/ball.js`](https://github.com/Monadical-SaS/redux-time/blob/master/examples/ball.js)